tencent-cloud-na/tencent-terraform-tutorial/docs/06-define-inputs.md

 Terraform supports many ways to use and set variables.
 To learn more, follow our in-depth tutorial, [Customize Terraform Configuration with Variables](https://learn.hashicorp.com/tutorials/terraform/variables?in=terraform/configuration-language).

+The source code for this session and next session is [here](../src/variable).

 [Main](../README.md) / [Prev](./05-destroy-infra.md) / [Next](./07-query-outputs.md)